Enjoy the Beauty of Autumn in Lake Placid With This One-Week Itinerary

 Depending on when you visit, you can also catch the Lake Placid Film Festival, a four-day film fest that takes place annually in late October.
 The festival features internationally acclaimed films, parties, seminars, and more.
 It’s an amazing event, and in the past, notable guests such as Paul Schrader and Martin Scorsese have been in attendance.

-Enjoy Seasonally-Inspired Cuisine at Morgan’s at the Interlaken Inn
+Try Seasonally-Inspired Cuisine at the Interlaken Inn & Restaurant

-Morgan’s chefs consistently impress, with a focus on enjoying the season’s produce and flavors, sourced from local farms and their own kitchen garden.
-The vibe is casual yet elegant, so if you’re looking to unwind with a relaxing environment and decadent food, check out Morgan’s.
-Reservations are suggested, so be sure to give them a call before you stop in!
+Interlaken Inn’s chefs consistently impress, with a focus on enjoying the season’s produce and flavors, sourced from local farms and their own kitchen garden.
+The vibe is casual yet elegant, so if you’re looking to unwind with a relaxing environment and decadent food, check out Interlaken Inn & Restaurant.
+Reservations are suggested, so be sure to give them a call before you stop in.

 One of the most iconic aspects of Lake Placid is its rich Olympic history.
 The 1932 and 1980 Olympics brought the world’s attention to this small village, and even today you can see the impact the games had on the area, so you’ll most certainly want to check out the various Olympic venues.